xbmc/xbmc/docs/cdrip/readme.txt

 lame.
 --------------
-you need one dll for this which has to be compiled by mingw. just use the two build scripts that reside in the xbox dir (compile.sh and configure.sh) and it should all work
+you need one dll for this which has to be compiled by mingw. just use the two build scripts that reside in the xbox dir (compile.sh and configure.sh) and it should all work. for the linux build follow the usuals (configure, make) then run make-xbmc-lib.sh